-The READ ELECTRONIC SIGNATURE command is terminated by driving S# high after the electronic signature has been read at least once.
-Sending additional clock cycles C while S# is driven LOW causes the electronic signature to be output repeatedly.
+The RELEASE from deep power-down command is terminated by driving S# HIGH after the electronic signature has been read at least once.
+Sending additional clock cycles on C, while S is driven LOW, causes the electronic signature to be output repeatedly.

-If S# is driven HIGH, the device is put in STANDBY mode immediately unless it was previously in DEEP POWER-DOWN mode.
-If previously in DEEP POWER-DOWN mode, the device transitions to STANDBY mode with delay as described here.
-Once in STANDBY mode, the device waits to be selected so that it can receive, decode, and execute instructions.
+When S# is driven HIGH, the device is put in standby mode immediately unless it was previously in deep power-down mode.
+If previously in deep power-down mode, the device transitions to standby mode with delay as follows:

-- If S# is driven HIGH before the electronic signature is read, transition to STANDBY mode is delayed by tRES1, as shown in the RELEASE from DEEP POWER-DOWN command sequence.
-S# must remain HIGH for at least tRES1(max). - If S# is driven HIGH after the electronic signature is read, transition to STANDBY mode is delayed by tRES2.
-S# must remain HIGH for at least tRES2(max).
+- When S# is driven HIGH before the electronic signature is read, transition to standby mode is delayed by ^tRES1, as shown in the RELEASE from deep power-down command sequence.
+S# must remain HIGH for at least ^tRES1(MAX). - When S# is driven HIGH after the electronic signature is read, transition to standby mode is delayed by ^tRES2.
+S# must remain HIGH for at least ^tRES2(MAX), as specified in the AC Characteristics tables.